Ashkan-Yaldaie/thesis/documents/YaldaieAshkan_a1300570_ProjectPlan.md

 Buying sensors from the local shops will be avoided due to the high prices.
 Sensors and additional devices will be bought mostly from China.
 The internet shop “ebay.com” will be used to make purchases.

-The only obstacles to be faced if goods are bought from China are a long waiting peri-od and lack of quality.
+The only obstacles to be faced if goods are bought from China are a long waiting period and lack of quality.
 However, to avoid such problems items will be bought from known sellers and will be ordered beforehand.

 ## The working plan

 ### Phasing and timing of the work
-After studying the goals of the project, the work will continue by creating a list of devic-es that need to be bought.
+After studying the goals of the project, the work will continue by creating a list of devices that need to be bought.

 The next stage will be studying about the safety measures of working with high current and start configuring the Raspberry Pi and its operating system.
 A list of software will be created to be installed on the Raspberry Pi.